 Hi Alison.
 What’s your background and why Italy?

 I’m Australian and it’s been a dream for over 25 years to live here.
 I’ve studied Italian and visited numerous times.
 I love it and had to work out how to be here.
 As well as 3 degrees and a background in marketing, I knew my English could be a passport to working here.
-So I took the Global English level 4 TESOL with business course and here I am.
+So I took the Global English 150-hour TESOL course with a specialism in business English and here I am.

 How can work in Italy if you are not from the EU?

 A student visa allows you to work 25 hours a week if you also study.
 It depends where you’re from so check with the embassy.